Zigl3ur/mcjar/README.md

 # McJar

-A CLI tool to download minecraft server jars, mods, plugins, modpacks, datapacks and create backups of server folders.
+A CLI tool to download minecraft server jars, mods, plugins, modpacks, and datapacks.

 ## Installation